-This week on the Truth for Teachers podcast: I want to amplify the voices of veteran, experienced teachers and the challenges of suddenly being deemed ineffective because of the changes in education in the recent times.
+This week on the Truth for Teachers podcast: Feeling like an ineffective teacher?
+I want to amplify the voices of veteran, experienced teachers and the challenges of suddenly being deemed ineffective because of the changes in education in the recent times.

 I want to talk about the emails that I get on an almost-daily basis from veteran teachers who are completely overwhelmed at how the job they signed up for 20, 30, or 40 years ago is nothing like the job they are being required to do today.
 These are teachers who entered the field because they love kids, and they love teaching.
 They’ve done what they believed was an outstanding job for a decade or more, before suddenly finding the criteria for competency shifting, the bar raising, and a whole host of new skill sets needed, from teaching with technology to dealing with students whose brains have been rewired by constant media stimulation.